 Another possibility is that the buyer, not being a professional who works with cards on a daily basis like yourself, has not reviewed our Card Condition Guide or that they have some unrealistic expectations of how a Near Mint card should look.
 Sometimes buyers are looking for an absolutely pristine card, which generally doesn't exist in the real world, since no matter how much precaution is taken when opening packs and handling cards, there’s still the chance of a small nick or smudge happening here and there.
 To account for this, our Card Condition Guide defines “Near Mint” as cards that:

-even if you are 99.9% sure that you conditioned your card correctly.
+As a general rule, it’s best to work from the position that you may have actually made the mistake yourself, even if you are 99.9% sure that you conditioned your card correctly.
 Starting off on the defensive, and pushing back on the buyer will usually only make the situation more difficult to resolve.
 Sending along a friendly initial response like this one from our article on Prewritten Responses will keep the buyer’s guard from going up, and will make them easier to work with:

 Hello,